networkfoo/networkfoo.github.io/_posts/2016-12-20-ansible-kvm-juniper-junos-module.markdown

 ### Console Connections ###

-In the book, when connecting to a console, this is done via a **Terminal Server** rather than a **Serial Conection**.
+In the chapter, when connecting to a console, this is done via a **Terminal Server** rather than a **Serial Conection**.
 By default KVM provides serial ports for the console.
 These are Psuedo Terminals and provisioned under `/dev/pts/*` with * being the number/instance of the `pts`.
-However, for the purposes of the book we will need to reasign our consoles to be available via a Terminal Server.
+However, for the purposes of the chapter we will need to reasign our consoles to be available via a Terminal Server.
 We do this with some XML fiddling so our relevant sections appear as follows:

     <serial type='tcp'>
       <source mode='bind' host='127.0.0.1' service='4555'/>